alifeee/blogtest/what-is-a-third-space/what-is-a-third-space.md

 - Barbershop/hair stylist

     I think people get a lot of social time out of hair establishments.
-I think they are similar to cafés, and have similar problems of financial accessibilities.
+I think they are similar to cafés, and have similar problems of financial accessibility.

 - Gym